baris-ylmz/Logic-Circuits-Simulator/README.md

        - include_directories (path/to/SFML-2.x/include)
        - target_link_libraries(LogicCircuitsProject sfml-system sfml-window sfml-graphics sfml-audio)
 ### Usage
+    - Build the project using built-in tools, run the executable file to start the simulator
     - Use the left mouse button to select a logic gate from the toolbox on the left side of the window
     - Use the left mouse button to place the selected logic gate on the canvas
     - Connect the inputs and outputs of the gates with wires.
 Use the left mouse button to select Wire mode from the toolbox on the left side of the window